Pasar al contenido principal Saltar al pie de página del mapa del sitio

 There are also specific pieces of employee information you’ll need to gather before getting payroll started.
 They include:

-- Employee classification: Any employee you bring on board must be classified correctly as either nonexempt or exempt from overtime and minimum wage protections under federal, state and local law.
-This will help you determine the right way to pay your employees.
+• Employee classification: Any employee you bring on board must be classified correctly as either nonexempt or exempt from overtime and minimum wage protections under federal, state, and local law.
+Proper employee classification will help you compensate everyone on your payroll.

-- New-hire documents (Form W-4, Form I-9, etc.): Although certain forms are completed by nearly all new hires, they may vary from company to company due to industry-specific regulations, company benefits, and policies.
-In addition, for employers with more than one location, different state and local laws may require employees at only one worksite to complete certain documents.
-You must complete all required new-hire forms as part of the onboarding process.
+• New-hire documents (Form W-4, Form I-9, etc.): Although nearly all new hires complete certain forms, they may vary from company to company due to industry-specific regulations, company benefits, and policies.
+In addition, for employers with more than one location, different state and local laws may require employees at certain worksites to complete certain documents.

-- Payment method: Depending on the options you offer, you will have various tasks to complete to successfully deliver paychecks via direct deposit, paper checks, or paycard.
+• Payment method: Depending on applicable law and your available options, you will have various tasks to complete to deliver employee pay whether that’s via direct deposit, paper checks, or a paycard.
 Learn more about employee pay options that may be available to your business.

 3. Choose Desired Pay Periods